 Reaching New Heights

-A half day coach fare can be as low as $85 where the full round trip Parlor car experience is $225 a person.
+A half-day coach fare can be as low as $85 whereas the full round-trip Parlor car experience is $225 a person.
 There are military, AAA, and AARP discounts which can help with the fare as well.
 The military discount is 20% which is generous.
 It applies to coach or regular tickets only.

 On Father’s Day, get your tickets ahead of time because Fathers ride free with another paying passenger.

 When I arrived back at the train station, I was hungry again.
 Not that the lunch was not appealing, it was good.
 I think it was the sense of travel and excitement.
 I chose Mondo Italiano for dinner.
 I had their lasagna and was surprised by the complex flavor.

 I had seen much of the surrounding area by train, but I wanted to see more of the old west up close and in person today.

 The Taos Pueblo is the only site of its kind.
 Continuously inhabited for over 1,000 years, it has a rich history to share and the culture of an amazing people.
 Open from 8 AM-4 PM most days, you can gain access for only $16 a person.
 There are also guided tour options available.
 The guided tours are from locals and are a very informative 20–30-minute tours.
 The more active your group is with questions, the more engaging an experience it will be.